 - Handout: Tips from the Disability Resource Office [PDF Format]

 - Disability Resource Office’s Instructor Guidance on Continuing Accommodations.

-- The Libraries Coronavirus Response Page provides links and information on the many library resources, services, and technologies available to you and your students, including laptops and other tools available for loan.
+- The Libraries Borrow and Access Privileges page provides links and information on the many library resources, services, and technologies available to you and your students, including laptops and other tools available for loan.

 - Using Digital Tools for Attendance and Contact Tracing at NC State

 - Academic Integrity in the Online Environment from the NC State Office of Student Conduct

 - Student Mental Health Resources for Faculty: A Guide for Helping Students in Distress

 The Faculty Peer Support Network is a group of NC State faculty willing and able to help other faculty with immediate needs related to developing continuity plans and moving instruction online.
 If you would like to find a fellow faculty member who can support you, please see a list of these faculty, their areas of support and their contact information on this Google Sheet.

 If you would like to add your name to list of faculty who are willing to be contacted, please complete a few questions on this Google Form.

 Some “Keep Teaching” content is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License by the Trustees of Indiana University.